NoU2020/data-science-2023sp/data-science-curriculum-build/data-science-curriculum-build/challenges/c08-structures-assignment.md

     estimate the probability of failure.
 - Does this estimate have any uncertainty due to *limited physical tests*?
 Why or why not?
-  - No, this estimate does not have any uncertainty due to limited physical tests because it is based on a mathematical model of the system, rather than physical testing.
+  - Yes, the estimate is based on a mathematical model that is fit to only 25 tests.
+The uncertainty from limited physical tests is thus built into the model.
 - With the scopus as the `POF`, would uncertainty due to *limited physical tests* be induced or real?
-  - Uncertainty due to limited physical tests would be real uncertainty, as it reflects the actual variation and lack of knowledge about the behavior of the system.
+  - Uncertainty due to limited physical tests would be induced uncertainty, as the fundemental distribution of the data will not be changing.

 ## Quantifying sampling uncertainty